 4. Cayo Cochinos

-The Cayo Cochinos are 2 small islands in a Marine Protected Area near Roatan in the Caribbean.
+The Cayo Cochinos are 2 small islands in a Marine Protected Area near Roatan.
 These little islands are surrounded by pristine turquoise waters untouched by commercial divers or fishermen.
 Inhabited only by the indigenous Garifuna people, the Cayos Cochinos have no cars, roads, or even bikes.
 There are only hiking trails and footpaths that lead to residences and a lone lighthouse on the highest point of the island.

-Accessible only by chartered boats, we had no ideas that we could even visit these tiny islands while we were on Roatan.
-If we ever get the chance to go back to Honduras, a visit to Cayo Cochinos will definitely be on the top of the list!
+Accessible only by chartered boats, we had no idea that we could even visit these tiny islands while we were on Roatan.
+If we ever get the chance to go back to Honduras, a visit to Cayo Cochinos will be at the top of the list!

 5. Swim with Dolphins

-Prior to our trip to Roatan, I had seen gorgeous pictures of tourists swimming with dolphins.
-Their smiling faces glowing as a dolphin planted a kiss on their salty cheeks.
+Before our trip to Roatan, I had seen gorgeous pictures of tourists swimming with dolphins.
+Their smiling faces glowed as a dolphin planted a kiss on their salty cheeks.